tilburgsciencehub/website/content/tutorials/more-tutorials/github-copilot/github-copilot.md

 ---
-tutorialtitle: "Giude to GitHub Copilot in RStudio"
+tutorialtitle: "Guide to GitHub Copilot in RStudio"
 type: "guide-to-github-copilot-in-rstudio"
-title: "Giude to GitHub Copilot in RStudio"
+title: "Guide to GitHub Copilot in RStudio"
-description: "Learnign what GitHub Copilot is, how and why it can be used"
+description: "Learning what GitHub Copilot is, how and why it can be used"
 keywords: "setup, RStudio, R, GitHub, GitHub Copilot, AI"
 weight: 1
 draft: false